SebastianRzk/Looksyk/Readme.md

 A simple personal knowledge platform with a focus on clean markdown files, simple queries and a journal.

-I have always been a fan of [Logseq](https://logseq.com/), but there were a few things that bothered me, such as the many control characters in the markdown files, the query language that is difficult to learn, or the general performance.
+I have always been a fan of [Logseq](https://logseq.com/), but there were a few things that bothered me, such as the many control characters in the markdown files, the query language that is difficult to learn and limited in its capability, or the general performance.
 When the database version announced the move away from Markdown as the leading data storage format, I tried to write my own client: Looksyk (name may need to be changed).

 ## Current status of the project

-**Project work and future**

-The project is a little hobby of mine, and I program a few lines sometimes when I feel like it and have the time.

-You can definitely try Looksyk out now, and once a deployment is ready, you can use it.

-If you have any changes or suggestions, please send me a pull request.
-For feature requests and bugs, you can submit an issue (or a pull request if you can).

 **Technical concept**